-SPFE (pronounced “spiffy”) is an architecture for building structured authoring and publishing systems.
-SPFE is designed to reduce the cost, and therefore the risk, of adopting a structured writing and publishing solution.
+SPFE (pronounced “spiffy”) is an architecture for building structured authoring and publishing systems with an emphasis on hypertext and bottom-up information architectures.
 The name SPFE is an acronym for the four layers of the SPFE architecture: Synthesis, Presentation, Formatting, and Encoding.

 A SPFE Open Toolkit is being developed.